Unboxing LLMs > loading...

 Introduction: The Rise of Vector Databases

-• Efficient nearest neighbor search in high-dimensional spaces
+• Efficient nearest neighbor search in the dizzying expanse of high-dimensional spaces.

-• Support for various distance metrics including Euclidean (L2), cosine similarity, and dot product
+• Support for the right yardsticks: Euclidean distance, cosine similarity, dot product – choosing how you measure “close”.

-• Complex semantic queries that go beyond keyword matching
+• Complex semantic queries that leave primitive keyword matching in the dust.

-This article explores how vector databases work under the hood, why they’ve become indispensable for modern AI applications, and how they enable cutting-edge technologies like Retrieval-Augmented Generation (RAG).
+This piece dissects how these databases work under the hood, why they’ve become the indispensable plumbing for modern AI, and how they fuel technologies like Retrieval-Augmented Generation (RAG), dragging language models back towards grounding reality.

 Understanding Vector Embeddings: The Foundation